 Can tantrums be prevented?

 - Plan ahead.
-If you need to run errands, go when your child isn''t likely to be hungry or tired.
-If you''re expecting to wait in line, pack a small toy or snack to occupy your child.
+Run errands when your child isn't likely to be hungry or tired.
+If you're expecting to wait in line, pack a small toy or snack to occupy your child.

 - Praise good behavior.
 Offer extra attention when your child behaves well.
-Give your child a hug or tell your child how proud you are when he or she shares toys, follows directions, and so on.
+Give your child a hug or tell your child how proud you are when he or she shares or follows directions.